-case studies HELP!Watch
+case studies HELP!Watch this thread

 The River Tees the River Tees is located in north-east England.
 Its source area is high in the Pennines in the west and the river flows eastwards into the North Sea.
 The source of the River Tees lies on Cross Fell in the Pennines, 893m above sea level, where rainfall is over 2000mm a year.
 Run-off is high because of the impermeable rocks and the steep slopes.
 The valley cross-section is steep sided and V-shaped and the long profile have a steep gradient.